 Providing a Proposer warranty.

 The fee or fees to be charged to fee-based EFSPs will be specified in the Master Agreement.
 Proposer must specify that fee in the Fee Structure portion of the proposal (Exhibit 8).
+In addition, the Proposer must specify fee payment clearing and settlement timeframes.
 Initial proposal submission should be the best offer from a Proposer.
 Submissions must follow the RFP guidelines stated in Section 5.

 Certifications, Attachments, and Other Requirements